There are so many legal situations that can arise when selling a home. Here are just a few of the more common issues that Michigan home sellers face.

 Michigan Disclosure Laws

-In Michigan, disclosure laws are more comprehensive than other states.
+In Michigan, disclosure laws are more comprehensive than in other states.
 Sometimes there’s a feature that isn’t even listed on the home seller disclosure list, yet the seller may still be required to state the problem.
 A seller is usually not required to seek out any problems they are not aware of.

 Duty to Disclose